Zounon/mSLAM/README.md

 ### Intention of this project
 1. Build a strong understanding for how (monocular) SLAM systems are engineered
 2. Improve my proficiency in modern C++
+3. Create a SLAM system
-3. Create a SLAM system efficent enough to run on a Raspberry Pi
+4. Create a SLAM system efficent enough to run on a Raspberry Pi

 ### Tech stack